San Simeon, a small town located halfway between San Francisco and Los Angeles, is known in California (and beyond) for its castle.

 In the vicinity of the W.R.
 Hearst Memorial Beach, you will find the remains of Old Simeon.
 One of the buildings standing since the mid-1800s, Sebastian’s, serves delicious burgers, chili fries, onion rings, and soft drinks.
 The place has an excellent rating.
 Therefore, it is a good option to try if you are visiting The Castle or the beach.

 But, wait, there is more.
-The structure has been declared a National Historical Monument since this was the place used to feed Hearst Castle’s workers.
+The structure has been declared a National Historic Monument since this was the place used to feed Hearst Castle’s workers.

 On top of that, there is a wine tasting room on site (Hearst Ranch Winery, with great ocean views).
 So, that is yet another idea on things to do in San Simeon!